 History of Brady

-Under the leadership of President Kris Brown, Brady is one of America’s oldest and boldest gun violence prevention group, Brady’s history of success goes back decades.
+Under the leadership of President Kris Brown, Brady is one of America’s oldest and boldest gun violence prevention groups, Brady’s history of success goes back decades.

 In 1974, Dr. Mark Borinsky founded the National Council to Control Handguns after being robbed and nearly murdered at gunpoint.
 The organization evolved in 1980 when it became Handgun Control, Inc. (HCI).
 It was just one year later when HCI’s and the country’s future changed forever.